mit-ll-responsible-ai/hydra-zen/docs/source/how_to/pytorch_lightning.rst

 1. Define a simple neural network and `lightning module <https://pytorch-lightning.readthedocs.io/en/latest/common/lightning_module.html>`_.
 2. Create configs for our lighting module, data loader, optimizer, and trainer.
 3. Define a task-function for training and testing a model.
-4. Train four different models using combinations of two batch-sizes and two model-sizes (i.e. the number of neurons), and compare their fits.
+4. Train four different models using combinations of two batch-sizes and two model-sizes (i.e. the number of neurons).
 5. Analyze our models' results.
 6. Load our best model using the checkpoints saved by PyTorch Lightning and the job-config saved by Hydra.